 Symptoms of mold exposure are similar to respiratory allergies.
 Flue like symptoms can occur including itchy eyes, runny nose, cough, congestion, and headaches.

 Autoimmune response is a common mold exposure reaction.

 Q. How much mold exposure is harmful?

+There are no government standards on acceptable mold exposure level.
+Called PEL (Permissible Exposure Limits) there are many compounds which the governments says we can be exposed to, mold is not one of them.
 Individuals differ on the amount of mold exposure they can tolerate.
 The elderly, young children and those with compromised immune systems are usually more susceptible to the effects of molds than others.

 Q. Can you suffer brain damage from mold exposure?

 Mold exposure has also been linked to serious, long-term effects like memory loss, insomnia, anxiety, depression, trouble concentrating, and confusion.

 Q What level of mold in the air is acceptable?

 No regulatory agencies have established a specific number that defines safe mold exposure.
 Mold counts can vary based on the time of year, and the outdoor environment. /how-to-interpret-mold-test-results